 Class Schedules and Catalog Background Image

-Academic Progress, Probation & Probation Appeal Process
+Academic and Progress Notice & Separation Appeal Process

-Academic Progress, Probation & Probation Appeal Process
+Academic and Progress Notice & Separation Appeal Process

 Academic and Progress Notice

-Academic and progress notice policies apply to college credit students only.
+Academic and Progress Notice policies apply to college credit students only.

-The Admissions and Records Office shall make every reasonable effort to notify a student of academic and/or progress notice in a timely manner.
-Upon notification of academic and/or progress notice, the student shall be directed to see a counselor before the next registration period to discuss ways in which the student can improve their academic standing.
+The Admissions and Records Office shall make every reasonable effort to notify a student of Academic and/or Progress Notice in a timely manner.
+Upon notification of Academic and/or Progress Notice, the student shall be directed to see a counselor before the next registration period to discuss ways in which the student can improve their academic standing.
 Information on support services and appeal procedures will be included in the notification.

-A student placed on academic or progress notice may submit an appeal to the Committee on Exceptions.
+A student placed on Academic or Progress Notice may submit an appeal to the Committee on Exceptions.

 Removal from Academic or Progress Notice